SoftwareEngineeringToolDemos/FSE-2013-RADA/README.md

-This repository was constructed by <a href="https://github.com/hkumbum">Harini Reddy Kumbum</a> under the supervision of Murphy Emerson-Hill.
+This repository was constructed by [Harini Reddy Kumbum](https://github.com/hkumbum) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).